adam-harmasz/exam_sheet_eval_prep/README.md

 2. If you have docker applications installed type this commands to build docker container:
 `docker build .`
 `docker-compose build`
-3. After that run migrations, and load data from fixtures with this command:
+3. After that populate database with command below:
-`python manage.py loaddata core/fixture/initial.json`
+`python manage.py populate_db`
 4. It's good idea to create superuser:
 `python manage.py createsuperuser`